Kangaroo Ground: History

+The Wippell Farm complex consists of a surviving timber slab farm building representative of the complex Victorian and Edwardian-era farming at Kangaroo Ground.
+Rare mature planting remains on the site which is considered significant to the Nillumbik Shire and are listed on the Victorian Heritage Database.

 The nineteenth century Garden Hill weatherboard house and its associated shearing shed are historically and aesthetically significant to the Shire of Nillumbik.
 It was modest accommodation for local pioneer Andrew Harkness.
 The house is also historically significant for its association with industrialist and philanthropist Sir Henry Gepp and his association with a Canary Island palm on the property.
 The home is near the Kangaroo Ground War Memorial Park and affords a view extending to Kinglake.

 A building which accommodated the Evelyn Observer newspaper was built on top of a local hill about 1874.
 After the transfer of the newspaper to an office in Hurstbridge, Eltham Shire Council purchased the property.
 It was subsequently used as the building for the Eltham Shire Offices.
 It was destroyed in a fire in 1934.

 In 1892 the Kangaroo Ground Fire Brigade was formed.
 Members have fought in a number of fires including the Black Saturday bushfires.
 In 1980 a new station was built.
 It has been extended a number of times since.
 In 2017 it had about 70 members.

 In 1964 local families established the Kangaroo Ground Pony Club.
 In 1988 land was purchased which was developed into an equestrian facility of six arenas, a mount rig, a cross country course, sheds and clubhouse.
 Kangaroo Ground Adult Riders also ride on these grounds.